HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

   * AlmaLinux 9 (Using the CentOS 9 instructions)
   * CentOS 9
-  * RedHat Enterprise Linux 8
+  * RedHat Enterprise Linux 8 (With access to Docker-CE software for the distribution)
   * Debian 11 or 12
   * Ubuntu Server LTS 20.04 or 22.04